 We've all heard the age old saying that red wine is good for you (opens in new tab) because of its antioxidant content.
 But does the same apply to mulled wine, after you've added sugar, juice and spices into the mix?

-What's a glass of mulled wine without a cinnamon stick?
+3. Anti-inflammatory properties What's a glass of mulled wine without a cinnamon stick?
 Its helpful antioxidants can help reduce swelling and bloating (opens in new tab), as well as restoring normal tissue function.

 Although there may be some pleasant upsides to the festive beverage, do drink responsibly to ensure that the more pressing health risks from alcohol are kept at bay.